A wise sage once said:

-So listen up Melville (the most expensive place in Rhode Island) as we explain how we created this ranking.
+So listen up Narragansett Pier (the most expensive place in Rhode Island) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Rhode Island and the cheapest places in the country:

 How We Determined The Most Affordable Places To Live In The Ocean State For 2019

 The two most important things to think about when it comes to being able to afford if you can live comes down to: